Infusion has three General Ledger accounts for each stock account.

 This can be done using the Products / Utilities / Update Stock Value To GL function or create and process the journal yourself.

 So the Cost of Goods Sold (COGS) each month is the Opening Stock (Closing Stock at end of the previous month) plus the Purchases minus the Closing Stock.

-If using JOBS and putting stock onto the job, the product is taken out of stock and it is now part of work in progress (WIP).
+If using the Jobs Module and putting stock onto a job, the product is taken out of stock and it is now part of work in progress (WIP).

 If the WIP varies a lot from month to month, then set up three accounts for WIP, an Opening, Closing WIP and an Asset in the Balance sheet called WIP.

 At the end of each month, when the jobs have been invoiced, run a WIP Summary Report for the end of month, and when adjusting the stock value also adjust the WIP value. * The example only shows the Cost of the Products, not the Staff Costs but both can be included.

 Now the Cost Of Goods (COGS) are the Opening Stock plus Opening Work In Progress (WIP) plus Purchases, minus the Closing Stock and Closing WIP.